-Organizations are challenged with delivering extraordinary customer experiences by developing new applications while modernizing existing applications to accelerate their cloud-native journey.
-For developers and IT operations teams, this requires flexibility and agility in order to develop and deploy applications across multiple infrastructures, from on-premise to the public cloud.
-Red Hat® OpenShift® on IBM Z and LinuxONE empowers organizations to accelerate transformation with greater flexibility and agility through integrated tooling and a secure and resilient foundation for cloud-native development on Red Hat Enterprise Linux® on IBM Z and LinuxONE.
+Organizations face the challenge of delivering extraordinary customer experiences by developing new applications, while modernizing existing applications to speed up their cloud-native journey.
+For developers and IT operations teams, this requires flexibility and agility in order to develop and deploy applications across multiple infrastructures, from on-premise to a public cloud.
+Red Hat® OpenShift® on IBM zSystems and LinuxONE empowers organizations to accelerate transformation with greater flexibility and agility through integrated tooling and a security-focused and resilient foundation for cloud-native development.

-Red Hat OpenShift is a trusted Kubernetes enterprise platform that supports modern, hybrid-cloud application development and provides a consistent foundation for applications anywhere, across physical, virtual, private, and public clouds.
-Red Hat OpenShift and IBM Cloud Paks let teams consistently develop, deploy, and orchestrate cloud-native applications, while taking advantage of the security, reliability, and scalability of IBM Z and LinuxONE infrastructure.
+Red Hat OpenShift is a trusted Kubernetes enterprise platform that supports modern, hybrid-cloud application development and provides a consistent foundation for applications anywhere, across physical, virtual, private and public cloud environments.
+Red Hat OpenShift and IBM Cloud Paks helps teams to develop, deploy and orchestrate cloud-native applications consistently, while taking advantage of the security, reliability, scalability, and reduced carbon footprint of IBM zSystems and LinuxONE infrastructure.

 Application development and modernization

-A Red Hat OpenShift Container Platform subscription includes several capabilities that are enabled for IBM Z and LinuxONE:
+The Red Hat OpenShift Container Platform subscription includes several capabilities that are enabled for IBM zSystems and LinuxONE:

 - Red Hat OpenShift Service Mesh, built on Istio, provides a uniform way to connect, manage, and observe microservices-based applications as managing and security between services become more difficult.

-- Red Hat OpenShift Do (odo) is a command line interface tool for writing and deploying applications on OpenShift and Kubernetes, allowing developers to focus on what is most important to them: code.
+- Red Hat OpenShift Do (odo) is a command-line interface tool for writing and deploying applications on OpenShift and Kubernetes, allowing developers to focus on what’s most important to them—code.

-Red Hat OpenShift on IBM Z and LinuxONE allows businesses to integrate and modernize their applications with a strong foundation built for security, resiliency, and availability.
-IBM Z and LinuxONE are designed to prevent security threats and protect data across a hybrid cloud environment with certified multitenant workload isolation as well as a transparent, pervasive encryption with optimized performance.
-IBM Z and LinuxONE also protect the integrity and confidentiality of data with Crypto Express adapters (HSM) designed to meet strong security requirements of Federal Information Processing Standards (FIPS) 140-2 Level 4 and IBM Data Privacy Passports that protect data across private, public, and hybrid cloud.
-IBM Z and LinuxONE hardware cryptographic support and key protection enables encryption everywhere for confidential computing.
-The unique combination of OpenShift container security plus the IBM Z cryptographic hardware creates a highly differentiated, security-rich solution.
+Red Hat OpenShift on IBM zSystems and LinuxONE allows businesses to integrate and modernize their applications with a firm foundation built for security, resiliency, and availability.
+IBM zSystems and LinuxONE prevent security threats and protect data across a hybrid cloud environment with certified multitenant workload isolation and a transparent, pervasive encryption with optimized performance.
+IBM zSystems and LiunxONE also protects the integrity and confidentiality of data with Crypto Express adapters (HSM) designed to meet strong security requirements of FIPS 140-2 Level 4, have quantum-safe cryptography embedded, and support compliance to regulatory guidelines efficiently and productively.
+The unique combination of OpenShift container security plus the IBM zSystems and LinuxONE cryptographic hardware creates a highly differentiated, security-rich solution.

 Flexibility and scalability

-As organizations modernize existing applications to cloud-native architectures, flexibility to manage and deploy the entire application portfolio across different infrastructures to scale is essential.
-Red Hat OpenShift is a complete platform that complements features to build and deploy containerized software on any infrastructure.
-Together with IBM Z and LinuxONE, organizations can scale out to millions of containers on a single system for nondisruptive vertical and horizontal growth to accommodate increases of workloads on demand.
-Teams can take advantage of high flexibility through dynamic resource sharing and reconfiguration, and continue to deliver excellent customer experiences with ultra low latency and large volume data serving and transaction processing.
+As organizations modernize existing applications to cloud-native architectures, it is essential to have the flexibility to manage and deploy the entire application portfolio across different infrastructures to scale.
+Red Hat OpenShift is a complete platform that includes a full complement of features to build and deploy containerized software on any infrastructure.
+Together with IBM zSystems and LinuxONE, organizations can scale on a single system with the ability to add capacity on demand and grow processing with minimal impact on energy usage, floor space, and staffing.
+Teams can take advantage of the high flexibility through dynamic resource sharing and reconfiguration and continue to deliver excellent customer experiences with ultra low latency and large volume data serving and transaction processing.

 Efficiency for colocated workloads

-Red Hat OpenShift on IBM Z and LinuxONE also optimizes latency, deployment, and cost through colocated containerized applications with existing data and applications.
+Red Hat OpenShift on IBM zSystems and LinuxONE also optimizes latency, deployment, and cost through co-located containerized applications with existing data and applications.
 Cloud-native applications can be located close to existing workloads to improve throughput and reduce latency, empowering organizations to integrate and modernize without disrupting current services along their cloud-native journey.
-Teams can centrally manage workloads using a single platform that provides consistency across environments, and cloud developers can also deploy IBM z/OS applications using Red Hat OpenShift with no special Z skills required.
+Teams can centrally manage workloads using a single platform that provides consistency across environments.

 Infrastructure and installation